HulekJakub/slicer_dosimetry/README.md

 3. Click the "Select extension" button.
 4. Find the location of the extension and select it (make sure to select the extension directory (**slicer_dosymetry**), **not** the individual module name).
 5. Agree to adding everything to "additional module paths".
 6. It's done.
-If you cannot find "Dosymetry" list, restart Slicer.
+Please restart Slicer so that the extension can import any Python library it may need.

 ![alt text](docs/imgs/dosymetry_module_list.png)